ReactiveX/rxjs/docs_app/content/guide/observer.md

 };
 ```

-When subscribing to an Observable, you may also just provide the callbacks as arguments, without being attached to an Observer object, for instance like this:
+When subscribing to an Observable, you can also provide the callbacks as anonymous function, without wrapping it in an object:

 ```ts
 observable.subscribe(x => console.log('Observer got a next value: ' + x));
 ```

-Internally in `observable.subscribe`, it will create an Observer object using the first callback argument as the `next` handler.
-All three types of callbacks may be provided as arguments:
+You can also use this mechanism to provide all three types of callbacks as arguments:

 ```ts
 observable.subscribe(